marklogic-community/grove-react-ui/docs/BEST_PRACTICES.markdown

+**NOTE: This document is currently out-of-date!
+Updates coming soon.**

 # ML-UI-React / Resources (Muir) Best Practices Guide

 This is a living, breathing document describing our current understanding of best practices when building a single-page Web application backed by MarkLogic.
 Building software is half-craft, half-engineering and specific requirements vary, so your mileage may vary.